sedillon93/39-sorting-algorithms/README.md

 ## Testing
 - Write a test function that generates an array of N random integers
 - Write a test function that asserts an array is sorted (based on your sorting implementation)
-- Test each sort against an empty array, single-element array, small array, medium array and 10,000 item array.
+- Test each sort against an empty array, single-element array, small array, medium array and a lange array (1,000 - 10,000 items).

 ## Stretch Goals
 Implement the remaining feature tasks